SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "But, more importantly, I want you to talk to me every week about everything that's causing you anxiety.
 I might not be able to solve all your problems, but it always helps to have a friend listen, and I can teach you the skills I use to cope."

 Fluttershy hugs Pinkie.
-"I know the perfect place for us to talk weekly at, and another friend would be there too."
+"I know the perfect place for us to talk weekly, and another friend would be there too."
 Fluttershy nods her head at Rarity.

 Rarity smiles at Pinkie.
 "Darling, I know how hard it is to constantly be doing stuff, either for a friend or for a customer.
 You need to take a break from time to time so you don't over-exert yourself."

-Pinkie asks, "What do you suggest then?"
+Pinkie asks, "What do you suggest, then?"

 "I want you to come with me and Fluttershy to our weekly spa trips.
-It will give you a much needed break and two of your closest friends to talk to the whole time."
+It will give you a much needed break, not to mention two of your closest friends to talk with the whole time."

-Pinkie's eyes were full of tears again as she hugs Rarity. "thank you!"
+Pinkie's eyes are full of tears again as she hugs Rarity.
+"Thank you!"

 Rarity hugs back.

 Applejack steps forward next.
 "I know how hard it is to ask for help, but you need to be able to do it.
-Learning to ask others for help when I need it was one of the best decisions I ever made.
-We all love you and would help you do anything."
+Learning to ask others for help when I need it was one of the best things I ever did for myself.
+We all love you, and we'll do anything for you, too."

 Pinkie asks, "How do I know when I should ask for help?"